bgriffen/oldwebsite/_posts/2016-04-04-analysis-of-hubble-einstein-sagan-fellowship-holders-with-ads.md

 tags: [python, fellowship, job, scrape]
 ---

 Now that the job hunt is largely over, I thought it might be interesting to briefly examine the publication profiles of previous and current holders of fellowships which are the most in demand.
-The core fellowships I will be focusing on for this brief study are the NASA-funded Einstein, Hubble and Sagan fellowships which often get hundreds of applications each.
+The core fellowships I focus on are the NASA-funded Einstein, Hubble and Sagan fellowships which often get hundreds of applications each.

 # Introduction